ZachHofmeister/MissionSite/README.md

 # MissionSite

-MissionSite is a newsletter web app that I built in my free time as a missionary with FOCUS, the Fellowship of Catholic University Students, to make my monthly updates to supporters more engaging and fun.
+MissionSite is a newsletter web app that I built to share monthly updates as a missionary with [FOCUS](https://focus.org) (The Fellowship of Catholic University Students).
+FOCUS missionaries serve in 200+ college campuses across the US, bringing the good news of the love of Jesus Christ and His Church to people in desparate need of love, hope, and faith.

-It is live at [zachhofmeister.com](https://zachhofmeister.com), or you can build it yourself with Docker.
+You can find the site live at [zachhofmeister.com](https://zachhofmeister.com), or you can build it yourself with Docker.

 <a href="https://zachhofmeister.com"><img width=75% alt="home" src="https://github.com/user-attachments/assets/7ffc13f7-3023-4fdd-9ac1-9fd313f165d8" /></a>